 Table of content:-

-2 Meaning of intellectual property.
+1 Introduction.2 Meaning of intellectual property.

 3 Meaning of intellectual property rights.